K&H.p86.#7 K&L.p22.#5 TOK.p9.r2.c6 BMM9.p10.r7.c4 JM.p228.#4

 o E. Head – also referred to as the Pax God, Paax God, Pax Deity:

-§ Eye: a large squarish eye:
+§ Eye: a large squarish eye, with eyeball in the top left corner:

 · Note that 25EMC.pdfp46.#8.3 is not TE’ but “UHMAN”: